The Ultimate Southern France Road Trip Itinerary

 Cascade du Sautadet

-On recommendation from my brother we visited the small town of La Roque Sur Cèze because it was close by to an extremely unique location- Cascade du Sautadet.
+On recommendation from my brother, we visited the small town of La Roque Sur Cèze because it was close to an extremely unique location- Cascade du Sautadet.
 They are incredible waterfalls created by the river Cèze and the perfect water playground for the day.

 cascade du sautadet ardeche

 Come here for the day from La Roque Sur Cèze to experience a wonder of nature.
-Jump off rocks in to the river, lays in pools or shower under a waterfall.
-Bring you inflatable you want to float around and be prepared to spend a whole day to make the most of it.
+Jump off rocks into the river, lay in pools or shower under a waterfall.
+Bring an inflatable if you want to float around and be prepared to spend a whole day to make the most of it.

 Distance from Valensole to Cascade du Sautadet – 181km and 2hr 18 minute drive

 The village is known and loved as the departure point for canoeing and kayaking down the Gorges of the Ardèche.
 This area is super popular for those interested in outdoor activities and families on summer vacations.
-The number of tourists here go up by tenfold during summer and it’s a playground for adventure enthusiasts.
+The number of tourists here goes up tenfold during summer and it’s a playground for adventure enthusiasts.
 It also happens to be an incredibly beautiful area.
-You can camp along the river in many different spots or stay in some of the nearby holiday parks that cater to families.

-How long to spend in Vallon Post D’arc?
+How long to spend in Vallon Pont d’Arc?

 With all of the activities that you can do here a week would be easy to fill.
 We spent 4-5 days here and loved it.

-The closest airport to Vallon Post D’arc is Nimes, so if this is where you road trip ends you can travel from there.
+The closest airport to Vallon Pont d’Arc is Nimes, so if this is where your road trip ends you can travel from there.
 It is approx 80km away.

 the ultimate Southern France Road Trip Itinerary